iriusrisk/startleft/README.md

 $ startleft
 Usage: startleft [OPTIONS] COMMAND [ARGS]...

-  Parse IaC and other files to the Open Threat Model format and upload them to IriusRisk
+  Parse IaC files to the Open Threat Model format and upload them to IriusRisk

 Options:
   -l, --log-level TEXT      Set the log level.
 Must be one of: crit, error,